piazzai/nonacademicons/README.md

 ## Requests

 I am happy to incorporate additional icons if I can.
-Please submit your requests at <https://github.com/piazzai/nonacademicons/issues> providing a link to the image you need.
+Please submit your requests by [creating an issue](https://github.com/piazzai/arguelles/issues).
+Please provide a link to the image you need.